 Yes.
 Relationships!
 Many mission or humanitarian trips consist of “constructing” something or have some form of manual labor such as painting a building.
 We however, believe that there are plenty of Ethiopians that would like nothing more than to be afforded the opportunity to work and feed their families by doing these jobs.
 All of the ongoing and special project labor and construction needs are handled by local Ethiopians and facilitated by the local Ethiopian staff.
 So, although we will not be constructing anything, we will most certainly spend most of our time building the most important thing of all…relationships.

 Is it safe?

 Despite being surrounded by countries that have and continue to face conflict, Ethiopia is a very peaceful country at this time.
 However, we continue to closely monitor any issues in Ethiopia that would impact our safety while traveling.
 We take safety very seriously.
 Our accommodations are clean (with some–but not all–of the comforts of the U.S.), and we have security guards at the compounds where we visit with the children.
-Partners With Ethiopia’s president, Ingrid Olson, has traveled to Ethiopia five times and has never felt unsafe.
+Partners With Ethiopia’s president, Ingrid Olson, has traveled to Ethiopia six times and has never felt unsafe.

 How do I learn more?